Agirem/Agirem/README.md

 <hr>
 Welcome to my GitHub profile!
 I am Ousmane Meriga, also known as Babana or Agirem.
 I am a student studying Digital Engineering in Cameroon.
 I specialize in front-end development and design, with a keen interest in UI and UX.
 I am a proud fan of Google technologies and strive to learn from them every day. 💡🔍

-### Fun Fact 🎉

-If you ever want to bribe me, just offer me a plate of "okok", I'll spill all the secrets! 😉🍛 Feel free to explore my repositories and projects.
+Feel free to explore my repositories and projects.
 Don't hesitate to reach out if you have any questions or collaborations in mind.

 <div align="center">